digitalinteraction/livingdata-docs/chapter1/using-deploy-software.md

 ## Getting Started

-### Hardware

-For 3x laptops:

-1. Connect laptop to power.

-2. Connect 2x USB docks to power.

-3. Connect 2x USB docks to the computer over USB.

-4. Connect barcode scanner to the computer over USB.

 5. Verify that the laptop has a working internet connection at all times (otherwise the laptop will not be able to upload the data files, and it does not have much spare capacity).